 - Adopt a robust data backup and recovery No amount of cybersecurity will help a CPA firm if its client data is deleted or access to that data has been frozen by ransomware.
 At a minimum, CPA firms should have a data backup and recovery that stores data on standalone devices that are not connected to the network, or in an encrypted cloud-based environment.
 The system should be set to record backups automatically and regularly.

 - Procure a cyberinsurance policy from a trusted CPA insurance company.
 Clients are more likely to direct their accounting business to CPA firms that carry cyberinsurance, as that insurance provides assurances to the client that losses and liabilities will be covered in the event of a successful cyberattack on the CPA firm’s systems.
 Also in the case of a successful cyberattack, the CPA insurance company can also devote more resources to stopping the attack and recovering any lost data if it knows that a ready source of funds is available to compensate for those losses and liabilities.

 Posted by Yanira Farray on 3:33 pm, With 0 Reads, Filed under General News, Personal Finance.
 You can follow any responses to this entry through the RSS 2.0.
-Responses are currently closed, but you can trackback from your own site.
+Both comments and pings are currently closed.